 The Ring Alarm Pro system has shaken the DIY home security market, wrapping a Wi-Fi 6 Eero router into its base device.
 That means you get all the basic security you'd expect from, say, SimpliSafe or Abode, but you'll also get access to all sorts of extra features, including cellular-powered backup Wi-Fi in case of power outages, network security monitoring, local processing and storage for all of your Ring devices and integration with Alexa's Guard Plus service (provided you have an Echo speaker or display).

 Ring still has a troubling history when it comes to its privacy practices and policies, but the Ring Alarm Pro is undeniably one of the smartest DIY home security systems I've ever tested, and it's surprisingly well priced in a crowded market.
 The base system with four entry sensors, one motion detector, one Z-Wave extender and a keypad costs $300, and you can add other devices a la carte for reasonable prices.

-SimpliSafe was one of the first DIY home security system options to hit stores and is a reasonable alternative to ADT and other professional alarm company firms.
-That's due in large part to this home security systems wide variety of accessories.
-Its starter kit costs just $259 and underwent a hardware update recently that looks much better than before.
+SimpliSafe was one of the first DIY home security system options to hit the market and is a reasonable alternative to ADT and other professional alarm company firms.
+That's due in large part to this home security system's affordable cost and wide variety of accessories.
+You can regularly find its starter kit for around $200.

 Still have questions?
 Check out this.